 Vision - Inversnaid and Stronachlachar are places rich in history, tranquil wilderness and community spirit.
 They provide year-round local economic activity through balancing facilities for everyday use and visitors.
-The repurposing of disused and underused buildings has helped to provide small scale development and affordable accommodation that provides live/work places.
+The repurposing of disused and underused buildings alongside some new build has helped to provide small scale development and affordable accommodation that provides live/work places.
 The surrounding landscape is holistically managed, less vulnerable to the impacts of climate change and provides opportunities for local self-sufficiency.
-Inversnaid and Stronachlachar have been recognised for their celebrated cultural and natural heritage, self-sufficiency and dark skies.
+Inversnaid and Stronachlachar have been recognised for their celebrated cultural and natural heritage, self-sufficiency, sustainable and active travel via water bus and bicycle and dark skies.

 Until around 20 years ago the Stronachlachar and Inversnaid area was a thriving diverse community built upon an economy split between Western Europe's largest sheep station and the care of Glasgow's water supply from Loch Katrine.
 Further information can be found on the Scottish Water website regarding the history and recent refurbishment project.
 The area is characterised with the buildings of this legacy with a now converted school house and church.
 There is also a lot of history pre-dating this and further information is available in the Community's Life Plan.
+The natural environment including the Great Trossachs Forest National Nature Reserve and the RSPB reserve, the lochs and iconic views are one of the area's greatest strengths and where economic opportunities exist.